plottertools/vpype-gcode/README.md

 This produces a plain text CSV file of the rectangle.

-Now using versions we could have done `--version csv` for this.
+Now using versions we could have done `--version csv` for this, but you can simply give the parts needed to perform your output.

 # Formatting